Is home emergency cover worth it?

 • Making repairs beyond the emergency fix, if further work is needed.
 For that, you’ll need to make a claim on your home insurance

-A man researching the costs of home emergency cover on his laptop.
+A man researching if home emergency cover is worth it on his laptop.

-The cost of your emergency cover will depend on what you are looking for.
+The cost of your emergency cover will depend on what you're looking for.
 The cost will differ depending on which company you take out your policy with and the level of cover you require.

 The cost can differ depending on the amount you can claim and the maximum number of claims you can make each year, so it’s important to consider what works best for you.